We independently evaluate all of our recommendations. If you click on links we provide, we may receive compensation.

 Straight to the Point

-A good food processor is undoubtedly worth the storage and countertop space.
+A good food processor is a versatile kitchen appliance.
 It can blitz, purée, emulsify, and knead with lightning speed.
-And with the right disk, a food processor can also be a slicing, grating, and shredding machine.
+And, with the right disk, a food processor can also be a slicing, grating, and shredding machine.
+It's the original food chopper, and, we'd argue, loads better than those chintzy manual ones.

-Of course, a food processor is not without its downsides.
-Namely, it’s a hulking appliance that takes muscle to move.
+Of course, a food processor is not without its downsides: It’s a hulking appliance that takes muscle to move.
 So if you’re going to get—and lift—one, it’d better be great.
-We should know: We’ve tested 20 food processors—first in 2017 and again recently.
-Our top picks have stood the test of time and are so genuinely useful that we’d happily lug them out of the cabinet any day.
+To find the best, most versatile ones, we tested 21 food processors (first in 2017 and again recently).
+Our top picks have stood the test of time and are so useful, we’d happily lug them out of the cabinet any day.

 The Winners, at a Glance

-The Breville Sous Chef performed spectacularly and comes with a battery of well-designed attachments.
-This includes an adjustable slicing blade capable of producing a wide range of thicknesses.
-It was pretty quiet and we found its built-in, count-up timer incredibly convenient.
+The Breville Sous Chef performed spectacularly in every one of our tests.
+It comes with a battery of well-designed attachments, including an adjustable slicing blade, perfect for thinly slicing potatoes for a gratin or cutting chunky beet rounds.
+It was pretty quiet, too, and we found its built-in, count-up timer incredibly convenient.

-This is similar to the 16-cup Sous Chef but has twice as many attachments (including three blades and a French fry disc).
-All of these extras come packed up in two lidded plastic boxes.
+This is similar to the 16-cup Breville Sous Chef but has twice as many attachments (including three blades and a French fry cutting disc).
+All of these extras come packed in two plastic boxes.
 Like our top pick, this food processor performed flawlessly in our tests.
-It kneaded dough easily, blitzed together a mirepoix speedily, and made perfectly emulsified mayonnaise.
+It kneaded dough easily, speedily blitzed together a mirepoix, and made perfectly emulsified mayonnaise

 A Longtime Favorite Food Processor